TEPR projects: taxes and incentives

 TEPR has worked on various reports on the use of taxes and incentives to encourage low carbon and cleaner transport:

 - Fiscal instrument for low carbon transport, which was undertaken with TEPR Associate Malcolm Fergusson for the Low Carbon Vehicle Partnership (LowCVP).
 It involved a policy analysis and a quantitative assessment of the different future taxation scenarios.
-This report will be published later in 2017.

 - Consideration of the impact of car and van scrappage schemes, which included a literature review and a quantitative assessment of the parameters under which a scrappage scheme might be successful in delivering reductions in CO2 emissions for cars and vans.